d3xplo1t/Channel-Rebalancer-for-rebalance-lnd/README.md

 source /path/to/your/venv/bin/activate

+Install rebalance-lnd if not already installed.
+Follow the instructions on the rebalance-lnd repository.

-Replace the placeholders in the script with your actual Telegram Bot token, chat ID, and channel IDs and names.
+Replace the placeholders in the script with your actual Telegram Bot token and chat ID.

 Run the script: